Topological sensing of superfluid rotation using non-Hermitian optical dimers: Physical conditions for an exceptional point

 \subsection{Case 1}

 Taking ${\rm Re}[\Sigma(\bar{\Delta})] \neq 0$, one finds that this condition can be met only when

-If this condition is met, an exceptional point occurs at and combining with the reality condition (\ref{realitycase1}), one gets i.e., it is only satisfied in the trivial case $J_{\rm EP} = 0$.
-So one does not get any non-trivial exceptional point in this case.
+If this condition is met, an exceptional point occurs at and combining with the reality condition (\ref{realitycase1}), one gets i.e., it is only satisfied in the trivial case $J_{\rm EP} = 0$ due to the reality of $J_{\rm EP}$.
+So one does not get any nontrivial exceptional point in this case.